versalitas/versalitas/README.md

 <h1 align="center">Hi, I'm Marie</h1>

-Addicted to learning...
-Architect, illustrator, print designer, children's books author, and junior backend of some sorts...
+One year ago I started to code and train :ballet_shoes: .
+I relax from coding with tendues and plies... and I relax from ballet with [] and {} ...

-- 🔭 I’m currently trying to turn "a big ball of mud" into clean code.
+- 🔭 I’m currently trying to turn a project coded as "a big ball of mud" into something more structured.

 - 🌱 I’m currently learning **react**
 - 🌱 I’m currently improving my **css** skills.
 - 🌱 I’m currently practising testing with **jest**.

 <p align="left">
 </p>